yetulaxman/ContainersHPC2024/_hands-on/local_docker_to_singularity.md

 topic: docker
 title: Tutorial2 -  Converting a local Docker image to Apptainer
 ---
 Sometimes, container images may not be readily available in registries for our purpose.
 In that case, we have to either modify an existing docker image or build a new one.
 Unfortunately, the docker-related operations can only be done on our local machines or any host machine where we have privileged root access.
-This tutorial explains how to save docker image localy and eventually use it with Apptainer in HPC environment.
+This tutorial explains how to save docker image locally and eventually use it with Apptainer in HPC environment.

 > Part of this tutorial requires a workstation with docker client installed and thus can't be done in CSC HPC environment.  <a href="http://labs.play-with-docker.com/" target="_blank"> Use PWD terminal</a> instead.